techidaily/site-blog-min/source/_posts/how-to-transfer-contacts-from-oppo-reno-10-proplus-5g-to-other-android-devices-devices-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Upon completion of the process, transfer of messages from one Android to another Android phone is carried out successfully.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 2\.
 Super Backup & Restore

 Another and a simpler way to transfer text messages from one Android to another Android is by using the Super Backup & Restore app.
 It will not take much time of yours and will create backup in seconds.
 You just need to follow the steps as directed below.